Genistein Combined Polysaccharide: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 The potential involvement of GCP in the prevention and treatment of cancer, particularly prostate and breast cancers, is one of the most important areas of research in this field.
 Genistein decreases tumor size and proliferation by preventing the development of cancer cells and inducing apoptosis.
 Additionally, genistein has the ability to stop the cell cycle, which stops lymphoid cancer cells from proliferating quickly.

 GCP is showing promise in the treatment of diabetes in addition to its potential in cancer therapy.
-Genistein can help with type 2 diabetes treatment since it enhances insulin sensitivity and reduces blood glucose levels.
+Genistein can help with type 2 diabetes treatment since it enhances and reduces blood glucose levels.

 Furthermore, the polysaccharides component of GCP contributes to its strong immunomodulatory effect.
 This action can be used to treat autoimmune conditions and improve the immune system’s defense against infections.